Dance into the Light: Recording

 The album was recorded in a chateau in France that Collins rented during the off season.
 He wished to return home while making the album, so a mobile studio owned by Sting was used to allow recording on location.

 Songs

 "Dance into the Light" was the only song from the album to appear on Collins' ...Hits collection.

 "The Times They Are a-Changin'" is a cover of the Bob Dylan song.

 2016 reissue

 In 2016, Dance into the Light was reissued as a Deluxe Edition as part of Collins's remastered album campaign.
 Each album features updated artwork with Collins adopting the same poses and expressions that he did on the originals.
 He maintained that the new artwork for Dance into the Light was in fact real, "so spot on that people will think it's Photoshopped."
 The booklet and artwork includes a strip film of Collins attempting the various positions to prove it was genuine.

-Release

-Dance into the Light was released on 8 October 1996 in the US by Face Value Records, Collins's imprint that was licensed to Atlantic Records, his former label.
-Its UK release followed on 21 October.